-TOP TEN ENDANGERED PLACES LIST – The objective is to create a nomination-based program that allows private citizens and organizations to bring attention to at-risk historic sites in their area with the goal of increasing the chances of conserving these sites for future generations.
-The project framework has been completed.
-The set of criteria and the nomination forms are in the development stages.
+TOP TEN ENDANGERED PLACES LIST – The nomination-based program to bring attention to at-risk historic sites in NB is now ready to be launched.
+The project framework, the set of criteria, and the nomination forms are now complete.

-DIRECTORY OF EXPERTISE AND MATERIALS – Continue to build a directory of professionals and tradespeople who have expertise and experience working on heritage buildings.
+DIRECTORY OF EXPERTISE AND MATERIALS – We are currently revamping our directory of professionals and tradespeople.

 Kellie Blue-McQuade, Executive Director